JackcN2/Ascii-webcam/README.md

 # Running the program

+See  #Limitations if both computers are not on the  same network

 To run the program, have both users run their server and client scripts at the same time.

 Each users ip address will be  displayed on their client, and should be input on the oposite server.